take on

 Terms that have similar or relatively close meanings to "take on":

-take on strengthtake uptake on watertake totake overtake intake on the chintake something tohave ontake ittake up withtake fortake holdtake withtake a run attake partput onset upondeal withget onon toact ontry ontake downgo in onget on totake afterget taken inpick up ontake posttake the helmtake a viewbring ontake the leadhave attake point
+take on strengthtake uptake on watertake totake overtake intake on the chintake the contake something tohave ontake ittake up withtake fortake holdtake withtake a run attake partput onset upondeal withget onon toact ontry ontake downgo in onget on totake afterget taken inpick up ontake posttake the helmtake a viewbring ontake the leadhave attake point